Antique Shopping France

 Sometimes, I do walk away with a little something-something sometimes useful, sometimes useless (for now).
 Ever since moving to the South of France, I have been tracking the vide greniers (garage sales) and brocants (antique sales), professional and otherwise.
-Especially when we were decorating the school the year we opened, I had my eye open for any great finds that would make our space look that more authentic.
+Especially when we were decorating the school after moving to Uzès, I had my eye open for any great finds that would make our space look more authentic.
 We didn’t have the funds to go all out but I was pleased with the results.
 A few touches get added every once in a while.

 Barjac which is just about 50 minutes from Uzès, was a fabulous find.
 Twice a year they hold an antique market where professionals gather to peddle their wares.
 For over 90 years, twice a year Barjac hosts its antique fair at Easter and on August 15th.
 I am not looking for anything in particular but I think I may just wander about again and if something catches my fancy, maybe I will just indulge myself.
 You never know when I may find that I have yet another room to decorate.